dpwolfe/good-morning/README.md

     curl -sL https://raw.githubusercontent.com/dpwolfe/good-morning/master/good-morning.sh | sh
     ```

-## What does it do?
+## What does good-morning.sh do?

-_It's automated, but not unattended._ On first run, an opinionated set of common tooling is installed and numerous opinionated system settings are set.
-You're only prompted the first time to set the system settings.
-Even if you don't like some settings, you'll probably like 95% of them.
-Change those you don't like afterwards and feel free to open an issue for feedback on those you think I should prompt everyone about first.

-Some of the goodies:
+On the first run, it sets up a new MacBook with a list of commonly installed apps and
+opinionated system settings. _It's automated, not unattended._ If you are a power user,
+you'll probably like 95% of the system settings, which makes it well worth the trouble
+of undoing a few that are not to your liking.
+Change the ones you don't like afterwards
+and feel free to open issues for feedback.

+Skip hours of manually installing and setting up the usual laundry list of tools like:

+1. Xcode latest, plus the command line tools and, since Mojave, installs the C headers
+   that are no longer present by default.
-1. Node Version Manager (rvm)
+1. Node Version Manager (nvm) with latest Node.js and latest LTS of Node.js
-1. Homebrew, installing a variety of formulas and casks
+1. Homebrew, installing a number of frequently used apps and utilities.
-1. Xcode latest
-1. Node.js latest and latest LTS
+   - Includes: Microsoft Office, Docker, Visual Studio Code, Slack, Skype, Minikube + VirtuaBox,
+     Spotify, Wireshark, Postman, iTerm2, Charles, DBeaver
-1. Pyenv w/ a Python 2.x and 3.x version and pip
+1. Pyenv w/ Python 2.x and 3.x versions along with pip
-1. An SSH key and GPG key and installing them on GitHub
+1. A new SSH key and GPG key by walking you through their creation and the steps to add
+   them to GitHub
-1. Ruby Version Manager (rvm) with latest Ruby
+1. Ruby Version Manager (rvm) with the latest Ruby
-1. iTerm
+1. iTerm2
+1. Primes your .bash_profile with some dotfiles containing aliases, git bash completion,
+   environment variables, paths, etc.
-1. Configure the terminal to use some dotfiles.
-Feel free to bring your own dotfiles afterwards.
+   - Feel free to bring your own dotfiles or edit as needed after the first run.

-_Run good-morning... every morning._ Use iTerm.
-Subsequent runs do many things to keep your system up to date, including:
+_Run good-morning... every morning._ This keeps all the apps and tools up-to-date for you, including:

 1. Update Node Version Manager (nvm)
-1. Updating you to the latest Node.js and latest LTS of Node.js (using nvm)
+1. Update you to the latest Node.js and latest LTS of Node.js with nvm
+   - An easy way to discover when a new Node.js version releases.
+   - Globally installed packages are automatically re-installed with new Node.js versions.
-    - The previous latest version is uninstalled automatically.
-That only happens once, so install/re-install older versions as needed since they are not touched by good-morning.
+   - The version that is immediately before the new version (locally) is uninstalled automatically.
+     That only happens during an upgrade, so install/re-install older versions as needed without worry since
+     they will not be affected by good-morning.
-1. Update globally installed node_modules in both latest versions of Node.js
+1. Update npm and globally installed node_modules for the latest Node.js and Node.js LTS.
-1. Update npm in both latest versions of Node.js
-1. Fix ownership to be yours on directories as recommended by Homebrew or found from my own trials by fire
+1. Fix ownership to be yours on directories recommended by Homebrew or as required by casks through trial and error.
-1. Update apps installed via Homebrew casks in addition to brew formulas (regular brews are easy).
+1. Update apps (casks) installed via Homebrew in addition to brew formulas (updating brew formulas was already easy).
-1. Update Python versions
-1. Update pips, sometimes fixing the install of pip
+1. Update Python versions and pip versions.
+Occasionally fix the install of pip because Python environments are finicky.
-1. Update Xcode
+1. Update Xcode, uninstalling the immediately previous version similar to Node.js upgrades.
-1. Update Ruby gems
+1. Update Ruby and Ruby gems.
-1. Variety of installer cache cleanup and clearing to free up space
+1. Keep installer caches clean, freeing up disk space.